Integrating Splunk Enterprise

 -

-In the Data inputs dialog box, click HTTP Event Collector.
+In the Data inputs dialog, select HTTP Event Collector.

 -

-In the HTTP Event Collector dialog box, copy a Token Value.
+In the HTTP Event Collector dialog, copy a Token Value.
+You will use this Token Value when creating a webhook on the Delinea Platform.

 Creating Webhooks for Splunk Enterprise